oze4/godaddygo/README.md

 ## Usage

-GoDaddy's API currently has 2 versions, `v1` and `v2`.
+GoDaddy's Gateway currently has 2 versions, `v1` and `v2`.
 Within the `godaddygo` package we provide 2 helper functions, one for each version.
 These helper functions  simply "wrap" around our "core", which means you have the ability to create yor own client(s).

 We recommend using one of the following: